“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

 Evoke Emotional Response

-We can all agree that the best writing is one that connects with the reader and evokes an emotional response.
-Whether it’s sadness, joy, anger or disdain - using literary devices to make readers feel what you want them to feel is always a winner.
+We can all agree that the best writing connects with the reader and evokes an emotional response.
+Whether it’s sadness, joy, anger, or disdain - using literary devices to make readers feel what you want them to feel is always a winner.

 Make it Interesting

-Last but not the least, literary devices make the piece more pleasurable to read.
+Last but not least, literary devices make the piece more pleasurable to read.

 No one likes boring essays.
-You need to constantly innovate and think of new, creative ways to add life to your writing.
-Whether you want to add humor, drama or just pace your writing - the use of the right devices can do this for you.
+You must constantly innovate and think of new, creative ways to add life to your writing.
+Whether you want to add humor, drama, or just pace your essay - the use of the proper devices can do this for you.

-10 Different Types of Literary Devices you can Use in your Essays
+10 Types of Literary Devices You Can Use in Your Essay

-There is a laundry list of literary devices but let’s look at the top 10 ones you should know about.
+There is a laundry list of literary devices but let’s look at the best literary devices ones you should know about:

-One of the most common literary devices, metaphors are used across essays, books, songs, poems and speeches.
+One of the most common literary devices, metaphors, is used across essays, books, songs, poems, and speeches.
 They are used to compare two completely unrelated objects.
-The idea is to provide a stronger description such that the reader interprets it better.
+The idea is to provide a more robust description such that the reader interprets it better.

-Eg.: All the world’s a stage, and all the men and women merely players
+E.g., All the world’s a stage, and all the men and women are merely players.

-Here, Shakespeare is comparing the world to the stage and implying how we are all actors, enacting different scenes.
+Here, Shakespeare is comparing the world to the stage and implying that we are all actors enacting different scenes.

-Hence, before inserting a metaphor, make sure it’s unique and not overused for it to be truly effective.
+Hence, before inserting a metaphor, ensure it’s unique and not overused for it to be truly effective.

 Similes and metaphors are not the same.
-Even though similes compare two different objects as well, they use the words ‘as’ or ‘like’, making explicit comparisons unlike metaphors.
+Even though similes compare two different objects, they use the words ‘as’ or ‘like’, making explicit comparisons, unlike metaphors.

 Using similes makes writing more interesting and descriptive.
 Coming up with new similes gets you to push your creative boundaries.

-As the name suggests, symbolism is when you give a different meaning to an object/subject/action in order to represent a larger concept for readers to understand it at a deeper level.
+As the name suggests, symbolism is when you give a different meaning to an object/subject/action to represent a more extensive concept for readers to understand it at a deeper level.
 Unlike metaphors and similes, symbolism is a more subtle form of comparison.

 Using symbolism is almost like making your writing poetic.
-Instead of explicitly stating the obvious, you can use symbolism to let readers interpret it on their own and think deeper.
+Instead of explicitly stating the obvious, you can use symbolism to let readers interpret it and think deeper.

 We sew, sew, prick our fingers, dull our sight,